MicroEJ/docs/VEEPortingGuide/uiBufferedImage.rst

 ------------------

 MicroVG enables custom format for the Buffered Vector Image.
-It uses the mechanisms described upper and can be used as example.
+It uses the mechanisms described above and can be used as example.
 See :ref:`section_vg_cco`.

-The drawings to the custom format *BVI* are implemented into the file ``ui_drawing_bvi.c``.
+The drawings in the custom format *BVI* are implemented into the file ``ui_drawing_bvi.c``.

 Simulation
 ==========